 28 May 6 Biggest Job Application Mistakes You Must Avoid at All Costs

-It can be frustrating when you send in your application for a job opening but do not receive a response from the hiring manager.
-Apart from the fact that the job market is competitive as ever, the reason you are not hearing back from hiring managers may be some of these limiting job application mistakes I am about to share with you.
+It can be frustrating when you send in your application for a job opening, but the hiring manager doesn’t respond to you.
+Apart from the fact that the job market is competitive as ever, the reason you don’t hear back from hiring managers might be from some of these limiting job application mistakes I am about to share with you.

-One thing many job applicants do not take into serious consideration is that their application is the first point of contact with the company they are applying to — it is an opportunity to slingshot your copy into the hiring manager’s shortlist.
+Many job applicants do not take into serious consideration that their application is the first point of contact with the company they are applying to — it is an opportunity to slingshot your copy into the hiring manager’s shortlist.
 Therefore, you must do everything necessary to grab that opportunity and make the employer go wild over your copy!

-From my experience of reviewing numerous applications within the past two years, the following are some of the biggest mistakes people commit while applying for jobs.
+From my experience reviewing numerous applications within the past few years, the following are some of the biggest mistakes people commit while applying for jobs.

 1. Not following the application procedure and poor email etiquettes

-Here is the rule of thumb you should bear in mind when applying for any job: every company has a recruitment process that prospective employees are required to follow.
-For the most part, it is usually simple and will be communicated in the application form.
-You will do yourself great service if you follow whatever procedure is required of you.
+Here is the rule of thumb you should bear in mind when applying for any job: Every company has a recruitment process that prospective employees must follow.
+For the most part, it is usually simple and will be communicated in the application package.
+You will do yourself great service if you follow whatever procedure they require of you.

-If the job application is via an email, ensure you add a heading to your email.
-Because emails can contain viruses and irrelevant information, email headings are how busy people decide whether to open it or not.
+If the job application is via email, ensure you add a subject line to your email.
+Because emails can contain viruses and irrelevant information, email headings are how busy people decide whether to open them or not.
 Also, I think it is generally unprofessional to send an email without a heading.
 For employers, how you do anything is how you do everything.
-If you cannot add a subject line to a mail that announces your first contact with the company, how likely is it that you will do any different when you are hired?
+If you cannot add a subject line to a mail that announces your first contact with the company, how likely will you do any different when you are hired?

 Experts have said that a good job application subject line should 1) be professional, 2) be relevant, 3) contain the job title you are applying to, and 4) be short and straight to the point.